macdevopsyvr/macdevopsyvr.github.io/speakers/index.md

   <div class="responsive">
     <h4>Graham Gilbert</h4>
     <p class="lead">
+      "Imagr."
 Graham is the author of Sal, Crypt, and Imagr.
 He has a slight obsession with automating all of the things.
 Check out his <a href="http://grahamgilbert.com">blog</a>
     </p>
   </div>
 </div>